Cognition Envelopes for Bounded Decision Making in Autonomous UAS Operations: Clue Analysis using Foundational Models

-\end{mdframed} The captioner outputs a structured description of the clue for use in subsequent pipeline steps.
+The captioner outputs a structured description of the clue for use in subsequent pipeline steps.

 \item{\bf Stage 2 - Relevance Checker:} The relevance checker, as the name suggests, is responsible for assessing the relevance of the clue with respect to the lost person.
 It accepts the original description of a lost person, as well as the description of the clue output by the Captioner (Stage 1).
 RAG is used to retrieve up to five associated pieces of guidance related to relevance, and these are integrated into the prompt.
 For example, {\it``A clue is more likely to be relevant if it closely matches the known clothing or belongings of the lost person''.} The LLM evaluates the lost-person and clue descriptions, using the guidance where helpful, to classify the clue’s relevance.
-It produces a categorical ranking (Very High, High, Medium, Low, None) together with a rationale.
-Inputs and outputs are shown below: \begin{mdframed}[style=MyFrame]
+It produces a categorical ranking (Very High, High, Medium, Low, None) together with a rationale as shown here: